Constantin Westchiloff: Russia

-In 1906, Westchiloff participated in the Royal Academy's First Fall Exhibition in St. Petersburg.
-Westchiloff exhibited his painting, Breakthrough of the Cruiser Askold in 1904 in the Yellow Sea, which interpreted a scene in the Russo-Japanese War of 1904-1905.
-He also exhibited his portraits of Count Nikolay Muravyov-Amursky and of Lieut.
-S. Poguljajeff.
+At the Academy's 1906 Fall Exhibition in St. Petersburg, Westchiloff showed Breakthrough of the Cruiser Askold in 1904 in the Yellow Sea, as well as portraits of Count Nikolay Muravyov-Amursky and Lieutenant S. Pogulyayev.

-In 1907, Westchiloff, inspired by his love of ancient history, painted a picture entitled, Mary on the Ruins of Carthage, which received only a modest review:
+In 1907, he painted Marius on the Ruins of Carthage, which received mixed critical notice:

 "Veshchilov promised the ruins, but did not give them, or he gave them too timidly and carefully.
 Instead of titanic chaos, there is something supremely decent...
 The best thing in the picture is the marina.
-In fact, Veshchilov is a good landscape painter, and, really, his small piece 'Warm Night' displayed next to it is much more successful and better than Mary with Carthaginian ruins..."
+In fact, Veshchilov is a good landscape painter, and, really, his small piece 'Warm Night' displayed next to it is much more successful and better than Marius with Carthaginian ruins..."